RUB-NDS/PRET/README.md

 ### Installation

 PRET only requires a Python2 interpreter.
-For colored output and SNMP support however, third party party modules need to be installed:
+For colored output and SNMP support however, third party modules need to be installed:

     # pip install colorama pysnmp